 Scope of recognition: the accreditation and preaccreditation ("Candidate for Accreditation") of senior colleges and universities in California, Hawaii, the United States territories of Guam and American Samoa, the Republic of Palau, the Federated States of Micronesia, the Commonwealth of the Northern Mariana Islands and the Republic of the Marshall Islands, including distance education programs offered at those institutions.

-Jamienne S. Studley, President 985 Atlantic Avenue, Suite 100 www.wascsenior.org
+Jamienne S. Studley, President 985 Atlantic Avenue, Suite 100 Alameda, CA 94501 Phone: (510) 748-9001 www.wascsenior.org

-Alameda, CA 94501 Phone: (510) 748-9001 Fax: (510) 748-9797
+Fax: (510) 748-9797

-E-mail: wascsr@wascsenior.org
+$\hbox{E-mail:}\ \underline{wascsr@wascsenior.org}$

 Appendix L: Dual Credit and Dual Enrollment Articulation